fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 **[Crossroads of the World DLC*] Added new Antiquity Age civilization** [**Carthage**](https://civilization.2k.com/civ-vii/game-guide/civilizations/carthage/)**.**

 From humble colony to economic hegemony, Carthage rose from the shores of North Africa to dominate the Mediterranean Sea.
 Its sleek ships ferried goods and riches all over the known world, while at home, the city of Carthage was famed for its master craftsmen and deep agricultural knowledge.
 Competition with first Greece, then Rome, honed renowned generals and a powerful navy.
-But war was Carthage’s undoing, and the city was destroyed in 146 BCE.
+But war was Carthage's undoing, and the city was destroyed in 146 BCE.

 - **Attributes**: Militaristic, Economic
 - **Unique Ability**: Phoenician Heritage: Can only have one City.
 Towns cannot use Convert to City.
 When you create a Merchant or Colonist Unit, gain a copy of that Unit.